David H. Gutmann: Research and career

 Gutmann was recruited to Washington University in St. Louis in 1993.
 He became a full Professor in 2001, and then the Donald O. Schnuck Family Professor in 2002.
-In 2004, Gutmann founded the Washington University Neurofibromatosis (NF) Center.
-Gutmann is now the Vice Chair for Research Affairs in the Neurology Department at the Washington University School of Medicine, and co-director of the Washington University NF Clinical Program.
+In 2004, Gutmann founded the Washington University Neurofibromatosis (NF) Center and directs the Washington University NF Clinical Program.
 In addition to numerous grant review panels and journal editorial boards, he served as a member of the National Institute of Neurological Disorders and Stroke Advisory Council.
-Gutmann is an elected fellow of the American Academy of Neurology, American Neurological Association and American Association for the Advancement of Science.
+Gutmann is an elected fellow of the American Academy of Neurology, American Neurological Association American Association for the Advancement of Science, Association of American Physicians, and the National Academy of Medicine..
 For his contributions to NF and neuro-oncology, he has been honored with numerous awards, including the 2002 National Neurofibromatosis Foundation Center of Excellence Award, the 2012 Children's Tumor Foundation Frederich von Recklinghausen Award, the 2019 Society for Neuro-Oncology Abhijit Award, and the 2020 American Academy of Neurology Neuro-Oncology Investigator Award.
 In addition, Gutmann currently serves on the Board of Directors for Jazz St. Louis.

-Over the past 25-plus years at Washington University in St. Louis, the Gutmann laboratory has published over 470 peer-reviewed manuscripts.
+Over the past 30 years at Washington University in St. Louis, the Gutmann laboratory has published over 500 peer-reviewed manuscripts.
 Currently, his research team uses human biospecimens and novel genetically engineered mouse strains to investigate the genetic, molecular, and cellular basis of neurofibromatosis.
 They are employing these preclinical mouse models to better understand the cellular origins of tumors, the contribution of the tumor microenvironment to tumor formation and growth, and the major growth control pathways that dictate brain development in NF1.
 The ultimate goal of Gutmann's research is to be able to predict which course NF1 will take in any given individual, and to engineer treatment plans based on those predictions.

 As Director of the Washington University NF Center, Gutmann focuses on providing care to those affected with neurofibromatosis.
-Beyond the hospital, care is also provided through several complementary care programs: Beat NF provides jazz-music motor therapy for affected toddlers, Club NF provides play-based therapy for school-aged children, and Teen NF serves as a peer support and social skills group for affected adolescents.
-Beat NF is a collaboration between the Washington University NF Center, St. Louis Children's Hospital, and Jazz St. Louis, the only jazz music-based motor therapy program for children with NF1.
+Beyond the hospital, care is also provided through several complementary care programs: Beat NF(now Music Heals) provides jazz-music therapy for affected toddlers, Club NF provides play-based therapy for school-aged children, and Totally Teen NF serves as a peer support and social skills group for affected adolescents.
+Music Heals is a collaboration between the Washington University NF Center, St. Louis Children's Hospital, and Jazz St. Louis, the only jazz music-based motor therapy program for children with NF1.